 Higher retention levels.
-In-person training days can be long and it’s easy for trainees to switch off when too much information is thrown at them at once.
+In-person training days can be long, and it’s easy for trainees to switch off when too much information is thrown at them at once.
 Online training allows trainees to learn at their own pace and review their training whenever they want.

 Training data is your digital body language.
 An LMS tracks and reports progress, giving you insight into the effectiveness of your training.
 Each click, page view, or drop-off point shows where learners lost interest, got stuck, or excelled.
 You can use this data to identify skill gaps and create bespoke training to bridge those gaps.

 It's cost effective.
-You don't need a complete travel agent academy or countless staff members flying around the globe to conduct your destination training, you simply need a smart online product training program, delivered efficiently online.
+You don't need a complete travel agent academy or countless staff members flying around the globe to conduct your destination training; you need an innovative online product training program delivered efficiently online.

-Synchronous learning is where the instructor and trainees are in the same place at the same time.
+Synchronous learning is where the instructor and trainees are in the same place simultaneously.
 This would usually include in-person training sessions or live online sessions where the entire class learns together.
 One of the benefits of synchronous training is that there is an instructor to bring the training to life, answer questions on the spot, and make sure that trainees are paying attention and engaged.
 On the flip side, this very much depends on the quality of the trainer and the training program.

 Once you decide what elements will make up your destination training and how you want to carry it out, the next step is to choose the right tools.
 If you want to join the digital revolution and transform your tourism sales training from in-person to online, here’s what you need:

-The Tourism Academy LMS is integrated with Zoom
+The Tourism Academy LMS is integrated with Zoom.

-Now that you’ve got the tools in place and an idea of how you want to carry out your training, it’s time to get down to the nitty-gritty.
+Now that you’ve got the tools and an idea of how you want to carry out your training, it’s time to get down to the nitty-gritty.
 You need a destination sales training program.